Today we’re pleased to welcome Ann Clare LeZotte to the WNDB blog to discuss her middle-grade novel SHOW ME A SIGN, out now!

 From a technical perspective, how did you incorporate sign language into a text-based narrative?

 In the Chicago Manual of Style, there isn’t one agreed-upon method of denoting ASL in writing.
 We decided to go with quotes rather than italics and to indicate at certain moments how MVSL differs from English speech and varies depending on the signer.
 People have complimented how smoothly it flows.
-Here’s the real advantage of Own Voices: to work out the logistics of conversations, I just put myself in the character’s position and it flowed naturally.
+Here’s the real advantage of writing from lived experience: To work out the logistics of conversations, I just put myself in the character’s position and it flowed naturally.
 It’s harder for me to write characters who, say, hear ambient noise!

 SHOW ME A SIGN also deals with colonization and the Indigenous Wampanoag people.
 Mary’s family history is tied in with the English settlers.
 How does she come to terms and take accountability for her role as a white person on Native American land?